ludovicschmetz-stack/olympus/README.md

 **A divine council of AI agents reviewing every line of your code.**

 Olympus is a ready-to-use methodology kit for [Claude Code](https://docs.anthropic.com/en/docs/claude-code) that brings structured, multi-agent code review to your vibe coding workflow.
-Born from 20 years of code review experience across regulated industries, packaged as reusable AI agents.
+Inspired by [Bernard Lambeau's approach](https://elo-lang.org) to building the Elo programming language with Claude Code.

 No framework.
 No dependencies.
 No code to maintain.
 Just battle-tested prompts, a proven workflow, and 4 divine reviewers.